Mt. Baker Equipment List

 Climbing Helmet - Rentals Available

 Must be UIAA or CE rated for climbing.
 Make sure it is a good fit for your head.
+Keep in mind that while foam helmets tend to be lighter and are often used to save weight, they are much more fragile.

 Examples